 - Important Information

-As preventive measures to avoid infection, transmission and spread of COVID-19, The National Peace Memorial Halls for the Atmic Bomb Victims will be temporarily closed from May 10th to June 1st.
+As preventive measures to avoid infection, transmission and spread of COVID-19, the National Peace Memorial Halls for the Atmic Bomb Victims is temporarily closed from January 9th to February 20th.

 We apologize for any inconvenience this may cause; however, we would deeply appreciate your kind understanding.

-2021/05/07The Hiroshima National Peace Memorial Hall for the Atomic Bomb Victims is temporarily closed from May 10th to June 1st
+2022/01/26The Hiroshima National Peace Memorial Hall for the Atomic Bomb Victims is temporarily closed from January 9th to February 20th

 To the Hibakusha and their Families

 Help us share what you experienced in the bombing, and how it shaped your ideas on peace, to visitors from Japan, overseas, and to the next generation of world leaders by submitting your memoir to the Hiroshima National Peace Memorial Hall for the Atomic Bomb Victims.
 Your memoir will be available to the general public at the Memorial Hall and will help contribute to our database.